madeleineforbes/gwenbell.com/presence.md

 Last week as I was putting the finishing touches on Terminal, which is the final nail in the coffin of Presence, I read Steve Jobs's wiki.
 Do you know his remains are in an unmarked grave at Alta Mesa Memorial Park?
 I can only imagine he made that decision so there's no endless throng of admirers and haters streaming past his final resting place.

 And so it is, I give you Presence.
 If it were my last day I'd say: you can't give it when you're dead.
 Until that day, I do the work.
 This is a compilation of the best I've offered from the past three years.

-<blockquote>If you're someone like me who is working to find your way in the digital world and feel you may benefit from reading the teachings of a unique practitioner technologist, I recommend checking out Digital Warriorship. - Monty McKeever, Tricycle</blockquote>

 ***